Candle Lighting Prayer For Rosh Hashanah

 One thing we ask of You is that on this special day we refrain from speaking ill of others or gossiping.
 Let us instead be kind and compassionate towards one another; let us forgive those who have trespassed against us; and let us pray for peace in our world.

-READ: Prayer For A Safe Journey
+READ: Native American Prayer For Protection

 Candle Lighting Ritual